martbetz/martbetz.github.io/_posts/2023-06-10-the-python-pit.md

 ### Sounds complicated! ###

-Far from it; pipx is no more complicated than pip!
+Au contraire, my dear Bob; pipx is no more complicated than pip.
 All of the hard work (the creation of environments, the installation of apps, and the setup of executables) is conveniently and automatically taken care of.

 ### Great!
 Where can I find it? ###